Sophie77shalom/Sophie77shalom/README.md

 # Sophie-readme
 # Hi there, I'm [Sophie]! 👋

-I'm a Python Developer, currently based in [Your City or Country].
-I'm passionate about [Your Interests or Hobbies].
+I'm a Python Developer, currently based in Nairobi, Kenya.
+I'm passionate about [using data to solve real-world problems and generate insights].

 ## Skills